-I am a first year DPhil student in the group of Associate Professor Jelena Bezbradica Mirkovic interested in the unique immunology of tissue resident macrophages.
+I am a third year DPhil student in the group of Associate Professor Jelena Bezbradica Mirkovic interested in the unique immunology of tissue resident macrophages.
 After my BSc in Mathematics and Biology at the University of St Andrews, I completed an MSc in Integrated Immunology at the University of Oxford.
 I began my DPhil at the Kennedy Institute of Rheumatology in October 2021, funded by a Kennedy Trust Prize Studentship.

 My master’s thesis was supervised by Associate Professor Marco Fritzsche and investigated the relationship between calcium flux kinetics and immune synapse formation in T-cells.
 I have been a Summer Student for two years in the Surgery Branch of the National Cancer Institute (NCI) within the National Institutes of Health (NIH) in Bethesda, Maryland.
 During my time at the NIH, I worked in the labs of Dr. Nick Restifo and Dr. Steven Rosenberg, respectively, examining the role of lymphodepletion, radiation, vaccination, and exogenous IL-2 in immunotherapy models of adoptive T-cell transfer.
 My interest in macrophages was motivated from working in industry and studying how GM-CSF may drive cytokine release syndrome in the context of CAR-T cell therapy, graft-versus-host disease, and COVID-19 acute respiratory distress syndrome.